 Architecture also considers social, cultural, and historical factors in its designs and takes into account issues such as sustainability, accessibility, and human comfort.

 Architecture has a long history, with ancient civilizations such as the Greeks, Romans, and Egyptians leaving behind significant examples of architectural design.

 Over the centuries, architecture has evolved to meet the changing needs and preferences of society, and today, it encompasses a wide range of styles and approaches, including modern, postmodern, sustainable, and historic preservation.

 The art or practice of designing and constructing buildings.
 (According to dictionary)

 “Architectures is life; or at least it is life itself taking form and therefore it is the truest record of life as it was lived in the world yesterday, as it lived today or ever will be lived.” – Frank Lloyed Wright

 Architectural drawing is a form of technical illustration used by architects and building professionals to communicate their designs and ideas.
 It is a key tool for visualizing and documenting the design of a building or structure.
 Architectural drawings can take many forms, including floor plans, elevations, sections, perspectives, and details.

 - An architectural drawing is a manual for a building.
 The architectural drawing is an illustration of what the final product will look like, plus an instructional tool on how to achieve it.
 Architectural drawings can be devoted to depicting an overview of the building (i.e., an elevation), or they can focus on a particular element (a detail).

-- Architectural drawing are made according to a set of convention, which includes particular views like floor plan, section, sheet sizes, units etc.
+- Architectural drawing is made according to a set of convention, which includes particular views like floor plan, section, sheet sizes, units etc.

-- Architectural drawing are use by architect to develop their design ideas to clients and also to communicate ideas and concepts.
+- Architectural drawing is used by architect to develop their design ideas to clients and also to communicate ideas and concepts.